xkeshav/color-collector/README.md

 # color-collector

-a simple vs code extension which works with .CSS files
+a simple vs code extension which works with .css files

 which collect all color code from a css file and assign the color in a variable